O. Z. Whitehead: Acting career

 Whitehead began his acting career in the theatre, and made a total of more than 50 performances in films and TV series.

 Whitehead first appeared on Broadway in the 1933 debut production of The Lake, staged at the Martin Beck Theatre.
 This production was notable as being Katharine Hepburn's first Broadway leading role, and Whitehead played in 55 performances between December 1933 and February 1934.
 He went on to appear in 11 other plays by 1939.
 Hepburn encouraged his early career.
 In 1940, Whitehead starred alongside Lillian Gish in a production of Life with Father staged at Chicago's Blackstone Theatre.

 The Scoundrel, by Ben Hecht and Charles MacArthur, marked Whitehead's film debut.
 The movie won a 1936 Oscar for Best Original Story.
-Whitehead's most famous acting role was that of Al Joad (Henry Fonda's younger brother) in The Grapes of Wrath, John Ford's 1940 adaptation of the novel by John Steinbeck.
-The film was nominated for, and won, several Oscars.
+Whitehead's most famous acting roles include Al Joad (Henry Fonda's younger brother) in The Grapes of Wrath, John Ford's 1940 adaptation of the novel by John Steinbeck and Basil Rathbone's mentally challenged son in the 1958 film The Last Hurrah.
+The Grapes of Wrath was nominated for, and won, several Oscars.

 Whitehead was one of the last surviving members of the John Ford Stock Company of character actors.
 Along with John Carradine, Donald Meek, Ward Bond, Ben Johnson, Harry Carey, Jr. et al., O. Z. Whitehead was one of the many actors regularly employed by Ford to breathe life into even the smallest roles in his films.

 In 1953 Whitehead made his television debut in "The Arrow and the Bow", an episode of Cavalcade of America.
 He continued with roles in other shows like Gunsmoke (1958's "Lynching Man", where he is lynched), Bonanza (1960), and two episodes of Alfred Hitchcock Presents (1960–61).
 In 1961 he made a guest appearance on Perry Mason as murderer Harry Beacom in "The Case of the Cowardly Lion."
 Shortly thereafter, Whitehead moved to Ireland and participated in theatre arts there.

 Whitehead won the Best Supporting Actor award at the 1966 Dublin Theatre Festival for his performance in Eugene O'Neill's Hughie, a part he was to reprise at the Peacock until 1989.
 In 1983 he played the role of American Ambassador David Gray in the RTÉ television drama Caught in a Free State, set in neutral Ireland during World War II.
 His final role was as the narrator/Voice in the Irish horror film Biological Maintenance Department (1997).

 Following his move to Ireland, Whitehead established the "O. Z. Whitehead Award" in 1966, supporting theatre.
 The first year's winners included Dr. Michael McDonnell, for his play All Gods Die on Friday.
 Other winners have been Ivy Bannister, Aodhan Madden, and Francis Harvey.